-As at 31 March 2023, Ryanair owned and operated 10 Boeing 737-800 NG, 6 Boeing 737-8200 and 1 A320 full flight simulators for pilot training.
+As at 31 March 2024, Ryanair owned and operated 10 Boeing 737-800 NG, 8 Boeing 737-8200 and 1 A320 full flight simulators for pilot training.
 The simulators were purchased from CAE Inc of Quebec, Canada ("CAE").
 In addition, Ryanair currently owns and operates 9 state of the art, fixed base simulators from Multi Pilot Simulations ("MPS") which are used for pilot assessments and pilot training.
 In autumn 2021, Ryanair, in partnership with Aviation Flight Academy ("AFA") opened a new, state of the art, training centre in Dublin which includes both Boeing 737-8200 and A320 full flight simulators and a full Boeing 737 Cabin Trainer.
 At the end of 2021, Ryanair agreed to purchase an additional 8 (6 confirmed and 2 options) full flight simulators from CAE and 1 fixed base simulator from MPS.
-In fiscal year 2023, Ryanair took delivery of 3 Boeing 737-8200 full flight simulators and the new fixed base simulator.
-In fiscal year 2024, Ryanair will take delivery of 1 Boeing 737-8200 full flight simulator into the Bergamo Training Centre, with no further deliveries planned in fiscal year 2024.
-Per the purchase agreement, this leaves a balance of 4 full flight simulators (2 confirmed and 2 options).
+In fiscal year 2023, Ryanair took delivery of 3 Boeing 737-8200 full flight simulators and a new fixed base simulator.
+In the summer period in fiscal year 2023 Ryanair expanded the East Midlands Training Centre by acquiring a second facility allowing for additional capacity across both facilities.
+In fiscal year 2024, Ryanair took delivery of 2 Boeing 737-8200 full flight simulators, 1 into the Bergamo Training Centre, and 1 into the East Midlands Training Centre.
+In fiscal year 2025, Ryanair will take delivery of 1 Boeing 737-8200 full flight simulator, which will replace a Boeing 737-800NG full flight simulator (manufactured 2004) at the East Midlands Training Centre.
+In the summer period in fiscal year 2023, Ryanair also agreed to exercise the remaining 2 options in the 2021 purchase agreement and purchase an additional 12 (6 firm orders and 6 options) full flight simulators from CAE.
+The Group recently commenced construction of two further, state-of-the-art, training centres in Krakow and Madrid.

 Management believes that Ryanair is currently in compliance with all applicable regulations and EU directives concerning its fleet of Boeing 737 and Airbus A320 aircraft and will comply with any regulations or applicable EU and UK directives that may come into effect in the future.
-However, there can be no assurance that the FAA, EASA, the UK CAA or other regulatory authorities will not recommend or require other safety-related undertakings that could adversely impact the Company's results of operations or financial condition, in particular safety-related undertakings related to the Boeing 737-8200.
+However, there can be no assurance that the FAA, the UK CAA, EASA or any other regulatory authorities will not recommend or require other safety-related undertakings that could adversely impact the Company's results of operations or financial condition, in particular safety-related undertakings related to the Boeing 737-8200.
 See "Risk Factors-Risks Related to the Airline Industry-Safety-Related Undertakings Could Affect the Company's Results".